pageer/Linga/README.txt

 INSTALLATION
 ============
 To install Linga, you'll need:
- - Python >= 2.7
+ - Python 3
+ - Virutalenv
+ - Yarn

+To install Linga with a virtual environment, run the following:
+ - virtualenv --python=python3 venv
+ - On Linux/UNIX: . venv/bin/activate
- - pip
+ - On Windows:    venv/scripts/activate)

-To install the Python dependencies, run: pip install -r requirements.txt
+ - pip install -r requirements.txt
+ - yarn install
+ - grunt deploy
+Linga is now ready to run.
+Just configure your web serber to point to the appropriate directory.

 THIRD-PARTY PACKAGES
 ====================